andreipopescufilimon/Line-Follower-16-Sensors-Bar-with-Multiplexor/README.md

 # 16 Sensors Bar Line Follower Bar

+!!
+Classic Version has a small issue (sensors power missing), Please proceed with compact one!

 This module is designed with **16 QRE1113GR phototransistor sensors**, spaced `~6.094 mm` apart to provide high-resolution line detection, ideal for precision line-following robots.

 - **Optimal Sensing Distance**: `3 mm`